Industry insights

 Detect

 The first step is to detect possible unauthorized intrusions beyond the perimeter.
-This can be done with a variety of sensors, including Restricted Security Area (RSA) devices, thermal and video analytics.
+This can be done with a variety of sensors, thermal and video analytics, as well as a vehicle-centric investigation system which, which helps collect rich vehicle-based evidence and suspicious activity.
 One of the challenges associated with detection is that it can produce nuisance alarms.
 Your security platform should have a rules engine to correlate events and reduce nuisance alarms so operators are only notified of genuine threats.

 Deter